Scrap ‘arbitrary’ fiscal rules and invest, Rachel Reeves’ economic advisor urges

 “This rarely turns out to be the case, because the introduction of the rule has played a much bigger role in constraining the ability of the government to invest itself, or stimulate investment from the private sector, so that growth ends up being too weak to boost revenues.”

-The ex-economic secretary to the Treasury said the British Business Bank also needed to be given more powers, responsibility, and capital from the government to encourage private sector growth.
+The ex-economic secretary to the Treasury said the British Business Bank also needed to be given more powers, responsibility and capital from the government to encourage private sector growth.

 The warning comes after Labour's shadow chancellor Ms Reeves has said her party’s fiscal rules were “non-negotiable” – and that its green investment plan would be scaled back as a result.